pundit-community/pundit-matchers/README.md

 end
 ```

-The advantage of this approach is that you place all of your specifications for
+The advantage of this approach is that it increases the readability of your
+specs.
+It allows you to place all of your specifications for authorising a
-authorising a particular context (user and record configuration) inside of a
+particular context (user and record configuration) inside of a single context
-single context block, regardless of whether the user is attempting to access
-the record via an action or a scope.
+block; attempts to access a particular record via both actions and
+scopes are tested in the same part of the spec.

 ## Putting It All Together

 The following example puts all of the techniques discussed so far together in
-one policy that tests multiple user and record configurations within different
+one policy spec that tests multiple user and record configurations within
-context blocks.
+different context blocks.
 Here visitors can view published articles and create
 unpublished articles, while administrators have full access to all articles.

 ```ruby